The Parish

 Responsibilities

-The job of Chaceley Parish Council is to represent the interests of the whole
+The job of Chaceley Parish Council is to represent the interests of the

-of the community in order to protect and improve the quality of life and the
+of the community in order to protect and improve the quality of life

 local environment.
-In order to ensure value for money for ratepayers, the
+In order to ensure value for money for

-council influences decision makers in the principal authorities that are
+council influences decision makers in the principal authorities that

 responsible for delivering services.

-*A hard copy of the information given below is
+*A hard copy of the

 available from the clerk.